-I have two programs for doing rarefaction calculations.
-The first is based on the analytic solution presented by Raup (1975) and Tipper (1977) and runs very quickly, even on large data sets.
-The second is based on a resampling routine and can be used to cross-check the analytic calculations, but runs much slower than the analytic solution.
+Analytic Rarefaction uses the solution presented by Raup (1975) and Tipper (1977) and runs very quickly, even on large data sets.
 Be sure to read the instructions for Analytic Rarefaction.

 This program is based on David Raup's program for calculating the error bars on percentage or ratio data that he presented in the 1991 Analytic Paleobiology short course.
 At present, there is no readme file for this program.
 See "Raup, D.M., 1991, The future of analytical paleobiology.
 In N.L.
 Gilinsky and P.W.
 Signor, eds., Analytical Paleobiology, Paleontological Society Short Courses in Paleontology No. 4, p.
 207–216" for source code on which this program is based and for a justification of the approach used in calculating these error bars.

 This program is used to make backstripping calculations for a single section.
 The program assumes local isostasy, makes compaction corrections using the coefficients found in Sahagian and Holland (1991: Geology 19: 1209–1212), and integrates compaction corrections over the thickness of a unit, resulting in more accurate decompaction of thick units.
 Backstrip comes with instructions.